wso2/docs-mi/en/docs/reference/connectors/ldap-connector/ldap-connector-example.md

 ## Deployment
 To deploy and run the project, refer to the [Build and Run]({{base_path}}/develop/deploy-artifacts/#build-and-run) guide.

-You can further refer the application deployed through the CLI tool.
+You can further refer to the application deployed through the CLI tool.
 See the instructions on [managing integrations from the CLI]({{base_path}}/observe-and-manage/managing-integrations-with-micli).

 ## Testing

 ### Create an entry in ldap server

-1. Create a file named student_data.json with following sample payload.
+1. Create a file named student_data.json with the following sample payload.
     ```json
         {
           "providerUrl":"ldap://localhost:10389/",